Vernon Maxwell: College career

 Maxwell received an athletic scholarship to attend the University of Florida, where he played for coach Norm Sloan's Florida Gators men's basketball from 1984 to 1988.
-The 6-foot-4 guard averaged 20.2 points as a senior and still holds 15 Gators team records.
+The 6-foot-4 guard averaged 20.2 points as a senior and still holds five Gators team records.
 He left school after four years as the Gators' all-time leading scorer (2,450) and the No. 2 scorer in Southeastern Conference history behind LSU's Pete Maravich.
-He averaged more than 20 points in both his junior and senior seasons, although Florida would erase all the points Maxwell scored in those seasons due to Maxwell taking money from agents and accepting a free round-trip ticket to go to a basketball camp.
-However, on September 18, 2025, the University Athletic Association restored his statistics from his last two seasons, reclaiming Maxwell as UF men basketball's career leading scorer.
+He remains the third-leading scorer in Southeastern Conference history.
+He averaged more than 20 points in both his junior and senior seasons, although Florida would erase all the points Maxwell scored in those seasons because Maxwell accepted money from agents as well as a free round-trip ticket to go to a basketball camp.
+However, on September 18, 2025, the University Athletic Association restored his statistics from his last two seasons, restoring Maxwell to his previous position as the all-time leading scorer in Gator history.

 Professional career

+San Antonio (1988-1990)

+On June 28, 1988, Maxwell was drafted into the NBA by the Denver Nuggets, who traded him the same day to the San Antonio Spurs for a second-round pick the next year.
+Two years later, his contract was sold to the Houston Rockets for $50,000.
+In 2022, he went on Gilbert Arenas' podcast and told him that he was sent to Houston because he ignored Gregg Popovich's orders to stay out of clubs.